Who can apply to the fund?

-The records at risk must pass the following eligibility tests:
+The records that are at risk need to meet all of the following eligibility criteria:

-The records have sufficient historic and research significance that their loss would be detrimental to the future study of the activities of the record-creating organisation, the subject area, locality, or national study.
-We will use the assessment criteria that supports the Archives Revealed funding programme.
+The records have sufficient historical, research and community significance that their loss would be detrimental to the future study of the record-creating organisation, person, locality, specialist subject area, or the nation.

 The records are currently held within the United Kingdom.